Notes on the Geography of Sri Lanka: Jaffna

 Perhaps it's left unkempt to appeal to the foreigners who come for the Sunday afternoon service in English.

 One of Toussaint's pallbearers was the Rev. Pargiter, whose wife Charlotte had died a dozen years earlier.
 Leave it to J. Penry Lewis to dig up such minutia.
-He wasn't quite as lazy as Woolf says; he squirrelled away after what interested him and found others to do the official business.
+He wasn't quite as lazy as Woolf says; he beavered away at the work that interested him and found others to do the official business.

 Here's Ottley Hall, the oldest building on campus and a fine one, too.
 It dates from 1826, but was heavily rebuilt a century later.
 A photo of the original building shows the same footprint but no arcade.
 Instead, there is a conventional pitched roof of tile over the two-story block.
 Overhanging eaves are supported by a wrap-around colonnade almost perfectly matching the palms.
 (See Mary and Margaret W. Leitch, Seven Years in Ceylon: Stories of Mission Life, 1890, p.
 129).